purescript/documentation/language/Differences-from-Haskell.md

 ## `return`

 In the past, PureScript used `return`.
 However, it is now removed and replaced with [`pure`](https://pursuit.purescript.org/packages/purescript-prelude/1.1.0/docs/Control.Applicative#v:pure).
-It was always an alias for pure, which means this change was implemented by simply removing the alias.
+It was always an alias for `pure`, which means this change was implemented by simply removing the alias.

 ## Array Comprehensions